godaddy/gasket/packages/gasket-plugin-engine/README.md

 }
 ```

-You can also _extend_ other presets by adding an `extending` property to your
+You can also _extend_ other presets by adding an `extends` property to your
 main file:

 ```js